krukmat/pwa-lwc-sforce/README.md

-# PWA with Lightning Web Components and JSForce
+# PWA with Lightning Web Components and JSForce for accessing data

 Sample application showing a Progressive Web App (PWA) built with [Lightning Web Components](https://lwc.dev) and the [Workbox](https://developers.google.com/web/tools/workbox) toolkit.
 The intention is to access real data using [jsforce] (https://jsforce.github.io/).